NKSS9027/Biodiversity-loss-of-the-Brazilian-soy-market/README1.md

 # Biodiversity Loss Impacts of the Brazilian Soy Supply Chain

 ## Overview
 This repository contains the official R implementation and data architecture for estimating the biodiversity loss impacts associated with the international trade of Brazilian soy.
-Utilizing an **Attributional Life Cycle Assessment (LCA)** framework, the model couples supply chain activity data with spatially explicit layers of biophysical parameters and characterization factors to quantify biodiversity degradation as a linear function of localized land-use activities across the soy supply chain.
+Utilizing an **Attributional Life Cycle Assessment (LCA)** framework, the model couples supply chain activity data with spatially explicit layers of biophysical parameters and characterization factors to quantify biodiversity degradation as a linear function of activities across the soy supply chain.

 Due to the massive, multi-temporal scale of the geospatial assets, the extensive Monte Carlo simulations, and the data-intensive nature inherent to comprehensive LCAs, the complete raw historical infrastructure of this project encompasses a multi-terabyte data volume that far exceeds both the hosting thresholds of GitHub and the standard distribution capacities of public repositories like Zenodo.